top of page

 Cecchetti - ACC-CICB

-Natsumi Sophia Bellali grew up in Montreal, Canada, and trained at the Ballet Montreal Performing Arts School under the direction of Paula Urrutia.
+Natsumi Sophia Bellali grew up in Montreal, Canada, and trained at Ballet Montreal Performing Arts School under the direction of Paula Urrutia.
 She graduated from the Certificate Program at The Ailey School.
 She is a founding member of all-women improvisational based contemporary company based in Brooklyn, and worked with Ephrat Asherie, Brice Mousset, Matthew Rushing, Clifton Brown, Jon Ole Olstad, Jacqulyn Buglisi, and performed works by Alvin Ailey.
 Bellali worked with the Mark Morris Dance Group as an understudy dancer for The Hard Nut last holiday season.
 Recently, Bellali premiered Calling: a dance with faith at Downtown Arts in Manhattan, an evening length duet production directed by Jesca Prudencio, as part of the Undesirable Elements series with Ping Chong + Company.

 Bellali enjoys creating musically specific movement through her technical training to sounds from the African diaspora and to Jamaican rhythms, as she continues to explore music from around the world.